PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 "Time is of the essence," said Torvalds said through clenched teeth.

 "That's it?
-Hired an army and off we go?
-No hello, no 'how are you doing'?
-No 'glad to see you'?
-No niceties at all Uncle?
-No concern for your poor nephew, driven from his seat by an army of creatures most foul.
-Horks, as they are called in the benighted regions of my former kingdom."
+Hired and army and off we go?
+No hello, no how are you doing?
+No glad to see you.
+No niceties at all Uncle.
+Have a concern for your poor nephew, driven from his seat by an army of creatures most foul.
+Orcs, as they are called in the benighted regions of my former kingdom."

 "Dutchy," corrected Torvalds, "Let's go."

 Weeveston, with uncharacteristic courage, sat his ground.

 "Nephew, I am not glad to see you.
-Your debacle has torn me from pressing business in the West.
+You're debacle has torn me from pressing business in the West.
 I should think that it is enough that I am here to help you fix your problem and restore you to the function and station which your family has so graciously seen fit to appoint you.
 However, if you require a reminder of the warm embrace of family which is denied to you due to your own, obvious shortcomings, then I will tell you that your Aunt sends her best."

 Weeveston jumped and checked behind him for a highly skilled assassin.
 Finding himself not murdered, he rose and said, "Yes, yes.
 Posthaste Uncle, as you say."

 Within two days, they joined the main body of the Free Companions, an army-for-hire 20,000 strong.
-The men were open and easy with each other and authority.
-Their laughter and song on the march, provided a fine counterpoint to Uncle Torvalds and the detachment of Mercian BattleMages with him.
+The men were free and easy with each other and authority.
+Their laughter and song on the march, provided a fine counterpoint to Weeveston's grim Uncle and a detachment of Mercian BattleMages.
 Even on a good day, a BattleMage was a odd sort of duck.
-Weeveston couldn't remember a Wizard who wasn't, in one way or another, but the four that his Uncle had brought along had seemed particularly humorless.
+Weeveston couldn't remember a Wizard who wasn't, in one way or another, but four that his Uncle had brought along had seemed particularly humorless.
 Still, they did their job.
-The threat of their sinister magic kept the Free Companions civil.
-Really, thought Weeveston, mercenaries?
-Not a very good idea.
-How could one trust a mercenary?
-How could one trust anyone, for that matter, thought Weeveston.
+The threat of their sinister magic unleashed managed to keep the Free Companions civil.

-As he thought this, the leader of the Free Companions, a swarthy, long-haired man known as Laughlin turned in his saddle and looked at him.
-Weeveston found it disconcerting and gave the man a nervous little grin.
-Laughlin smiled broadly revealing several gold teeth.
-Then he turned forward again and laughed a booming laugh.

-Weeveston shivered.

-They column continued the northward march for a week and a half.
-When the River Swift was not lost in deep gorges and defiles, they traveled the road beside it.
-And it it's rapids and falls, Weeveston often though he could hear mocking laughter.
+> Brave they might be, but even Weeveston had few illusions about their loyalty.

+> Torvalds mutters something about wishing he had another army from the north, so they could pin them in and slaughter them all

+> Free companion guy "Sounds wasteful."

+> Vengeance is a luxury.

-When he had left Robrect the last time, he had really thought he had gotten out from under.
+They marched for a week and half along the side of the River Swift.
+And not a day went by that Weeveston didn't think about the pleasant and fast trip he had made down the river, heading in the other direction.
+He had really thought he had gotten away with something.
+That he was out from under.
 But it seemed that the world did not work that way.
-No man couldn't change his station just because he wanted to.
-So Weeveston was being dragged to a reunion with his destiny already in progress.
-A damn damp destiny in dank castle at the center of a dull town.
-Weeveston blinked back a few tears as he thought about it.
+A man could change his station just because he wanted to.
+So it was that the horse of metaphorical fate, carried poor Weeveston onward with his reunion with his destiny already in progress in a damn castle in dank town.
+Or so he thought.

-His self-pity was interrupted by a commotion from further up the road.
-He heard the criest of "Scout!
-Scout!" and spurred his horse to reach his Uncle in the vanguard.  his dour Uncle perked up.
-Weeveston got there the same time as a rider on a lathered horse did.
-Torvalds demanded, "Have you sighted them?
+A commotion went up in the ranks before him.
+At the cries of "Scout!
+Scout!" his dour Uncle perked up.
+As a rider on a lathered horse approached, Torvalds demanded, "Have you sighted them?
 How many are there?
 How are they armed?
 What is their disposition?"

 "One, my Lord."